section-engineering-education/engineering-education/content/articles/getting-started-with-scala-collections/index.md

 Output
 List(9, 10, 11, 12)

-### String & Lazy Collection in Scala
+### String & lazy collection in Scala
 When we apply data transformations to collections, such as filtering, mapping, min/maxing, reducing, folding, etc., we are essentially creating a new group.

 Depending on the resources available, this may be possible.

 A new collection is instantly formed when items are evaluated and memory is promptly allocated for those elements in strict transformations.

-The transformations in a Lazy Collection do not generate another collection right away.
+The transformations in a lazy collection do not generate another collection right away.
 When you say "memory-on-demand," you imply that memory won't be available right now.

 Creating a view on a collection transforms it into a Lazy Collection.